Click to jump to section

 While the involvement in an education program may seem financially daunting, a number of financial resources specifically for teachers exist around the country.
 For more information on this, visit our page on scholarships for teachers.
 For scholarships specific to the State of Alabama, visit our Alabama Teacher Scholarships page.

 Graduates of accredited colleges or universities whose Bachelor’s degree was not in education, and who have not yet earned a traditional teaching certificate, can still receive an alternative teaching certificate by satisfying certain requirements.
-Information about alternative certification in Alabama can be found here.
+Learn more about alternative certification in Alabama.

 Step Three: Alabama Required Tests